CHAPTER 1

 So are you sure you want the first thing that comes to your mind to actually come out of your mouth?
 You might argue, “Well, that’s just being honest!”
 But our first inclination is usually wrong in some way, partly because we inherited Adam and Chawwah’s blood that was affected by the fruit they weren’t supposed to eat, and partly because we often react before we know all the facts—from both sides of the story.

 So YHWH gave us two lines of defense to stop our tongues from just spilling out whatever is in our minds: our teeth and our lips, which can just stop our tongues.
 But He also gave us minds to think twice, and consciences to put the brakes on the influence of our raw emotions, because usually what is raw is not fit for consumption—especially when it is flesh!
-And even vegetables, some of which can be eaten raw, have to be prepared or at least cleaned up before they are completely safe to eat.

 Just as we don’t go out in public before we get dressed, we can dress our words in ways that will actually help someone else if we think very carefully about what is really the best thing to say.